 Along with his brother, Jon began his career as a teenager working for ESPN as a camera operator in his hometown of Birmingham, Alabama.
 Jon worked as a sports cameraman and covered University of Alabama games all over the country and also worked with ESPN College Football Primetime, FOX NFL, and the NBA.

-In 2002, Jon Erwin founded a production company with his brother, Andrew.
-Their first ventures were commercials, documentaries, and music videos.
-The brothers soon were directing videos and producing concerts and television programs for platinum recording artists such as Amy Grant, Michael W. Smith, Casting Crowns, Switchfoot, Skillet, and others.
-They received 11 GMA Dove Awards nominations and 3 wins for Music Video of the Year.
-Jon and Andrew have also produced and directed several documentaries, including the multiple award-winning 9/11 story, The Cross and The Towers.
+In 2002, he founded a production company with his brother, Andrew.
+Their first ventures were commercials, documentaries and music videos.
+The brothers soon were directing videos and producing concerts and television programs for platinum recording artists such as Amy Grant, Michael W. Smith, Casting Crowns, Switchfoot, Skillet and others and received eleven GMA Dove Awards nominations and 3 wins for Music Video of the Year.